 Appili's X-ray crystallography program has resolved multiple structures for our most promising compounds.
 These structures allow our chemistry team to visualize the drug binding its target, and generate new ideas and insights into how even more potent molecules can be generated.

-With death rates from multi-drug resistant bacteria expected to surpass cancer by 2050, better options to combat this threat are one of the most urgent unmet patient needs in today’s medical landscape.
+With death rates from drug resistant infections expected to surpass cancer by 2050, better options to combat this threat are one of the most urgent unmet patient needs in today’s medical landscape.

 ATI-1503 is Appili’s negamycin program.
 It is a new class of broad-spectrum antibiotics targeting multi-drug resistant, Gram-negative bacteria, including the World Health Organization's (WHO) and the U.S. Centers for Disease Control and Prevention’s (CDC) top priority threats: Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa, and carbapenem-resistant Enterobacteriaceae (CRE).